St. Augustine datil pepper products

 Make Your Own Datil Pepper Hot Sauce

 Any recipe that calls for peppers or hot sauce can be made with datil peppers, and there's a ton of them.
 Here's a recipe (and another reason to get some fresh datil peppers) for datil pepper hot sauce to spice up your dishes at home.
-It's called Bottled Hell and it's available in the handy souvenir cook books you'll find around town with featured local recipes.
+It's called Bottled Hell and it's available in the handy souvenir cook books you'll find around town that feature local recipes.

 "Bottled Hell" (Datil Pepper Sauce)